RomneyDa/gear-gen/README.md

     id?: string // Optional string identifier.
 Defaults to a randomly generated 5-capital-letter sequence N?: number // Number of teeth, default 12
     D?: number // Pitch diameter, default 2
-    P?: number // Pitch, default not set / calculated by N and D PADeg?: number // Pressure angle - DEGREES, default 27 parent?: Gear, // Parent gear
+    P?: number // Diametrical pitch, default not set / calculated by N and D PADeg?: number // Pressure angle - DEGREES, default 27 parent?: Gear, // Parent gear
     jointAngleDeg?: number // Angle in degrees of a line drawn from the center of the parent gear to the center of this gear, default -60 degrees (down and to the left)